Marine Ecosystem Management (MSc) 2025 entry

 • You might have the exciting opportunity to conduct fieldwork locally as part of a core module and further afield as part of optional field courses (extra cost applicable) on our Antarctica Polar Ecology module or on the Scientific Diving module.

-• Core modules in marine ecosystem function and management are complemented by a selection from optional modules including marine conservation case study, biologging, population biology, fisheries research, and estimating abundance.
+• Core modules in marine ecosystem function, management and conservation are complemented by a selection from optional modules including biologging, population biology, fisheries research, and estimating abundance.

 • Stimulating, small class sizes with a focus on student-led, experiential learning.